Oscars telecast audience revised up, highest in 14 years

 Nielsen ratings data on Tuesday showed that the audience for the telecast was 43.7 million, versus the 43 million reported on Monday, the highest since 2000 and 8 percent higher than last year.

 The Oscars attract the biggest non-sports audience in the United States.
-Walt Disney Co's ABC network has signed on to broadcast the film industry's highest honors through 2020.
+Walt Disney Co's ABC network has signed on to broadcast the film industry's highest honours through 2020.

 Comic and daytime talk show host DeGeneres, who hosted in 2007 and is only the second woman to emcee Hollywood's biggest night on her own, brought an easy breezy style to the Dolby Theatre, though she did poke the powerful people in the room.